liamn2/PANDS-Problem-Sheet/README.md

 <b>weekday.py</b> - Program which determones whether input date is a weekday or the weeekend.
 Reference: https://stackabuse.com/beginners-tutorial-on-the-pandas-python-library/

 <b>squareroot.py</b> - Program that takes a positive floating-point number as input and outputs an approximation of its square root.
+Reference: https://stackoverflow.com/questions/25054257/understanding-python-interpreter-t-tt-option